Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Evaluation

-\textbf{Filtering and Planning.} Next we evaluate the effect of combining filtering and action planning, i.e., the model creates an action plan on the full set of devices.
-When separating this into two steps, Sasha first filters the devices, then creates an action plan from the filtered subset.
-Figure~\ref{tab:sasha-planning} shows the frequency with which responses to commands in different goal categories target correct types of device.
-The top row shows that combined filtering and planning tends to target relevant devices with lower frequency, while the bottom row shows that separating filtering and planning into two steps reduces the rate of false positives.
+\textbf{\em Result 2: Filtering devices separately from planning the actions improves relevance.} We evaluate the effect of combining Filtering + Planning (i.e., the model creates an action plan on the full set of devices) relative to separate Filtering and Planning steps (i.e., the model creates an action plan from the filtered set of devices) (Table~\ref{tab:sasha-quantitative-results}).
+For both models, combined Filtering + Planning reduces relevance over the zero-shot approach.
+When separating the Filtering step and reasoning on the full set of devices, we achieve a slight improvement in relevance for both models; when Filtering on a list of devices, performance is the same as the zero-shot method.